amosstorkey/BayesWatch.github.io/README.md

 ```
 ## Adding a publication

-For pre-prints, append `_data/preprints.yml` with your paper in the correct format.
+For preprints, append `_data/preprints.yml` with your paper in the correct format.

 For conference proceedings append `_data/publications/.yml`